rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 helm get values rancher -n cattle-system -o yaml > rancher-values.yaml
 ```

-These values can be reused using the `rancher-values.yaml` file:
+These values can be reused using the `rancher-values.yaml` file.
+Be sure to switch the kubeconfig to the new Rancher environment.

 ```bash
 helm install rancher rancher-latest/rancher -n cattle-system -f rancher-values.yaml --version x.y.z